Greedy maximal independent sets via local limits: Introduction

-With some mild growth assumptions on the graph sequence, we can also obtain asymptotic concentration of the greedy independence ratio around its mean.
+With some mild growth assumptions on the graph sequence, we also obtain asymptotic concentration of the greedy independence ratio around its mean.
 For a graph $G$ let $\cN_G(r)$ be the random variable counting the number of paths of length at most $r$ from a uniformly chosen random vertex of $G$.
 For two real numbers $x,y$ denote by $x\wedge y$ their minimum.
-Let
+For a graph sequence $G_n$, let

-We say that $G_n$ has subfactorial path growth (\sfpg{}) if $\mu^*(r) \ll_r r!$.\footnote{By $g_1(r)\ll_r g_2(r)$ we mean that $\lim_{r\to\infty}g_1(r)/g_2(r)=0$.} Note that every graph sequence with uniformly bounded degrees has \sfpg{}, but there are graph sequences with unbounded degrees, and even with unbounded average degree, which still have \sfpg{}.
-For most cases, and for all of the applications presented in this paper, requiring that the somewhat simpler expression $\limsup_{n\to\infty}\E[\cN_{G_n}(r)]$ is subfactorial would have sufficed; however, requiring that $\mu^*(r)$ is subfactorial is less strict, and is more natural for the following reason: if the graph sequence converges locally, then $\mu^*(r)$ is the expected number of paths of length at most $r$ in the limit.
-For two functions $f_1(n),f_2(n)$ write $f_1(n)\sim f_2(n)$ if $f_1(n)=(1+o(1))f_2(n)$.
-We are now ready to state our concentration result.
+We say that $G_n$ has subfactorial path growth (\sfpg{}) if $\mu^*(r) \ll_r r!$ (by $g_1(r)\ll_r g_2(r)$ we mean that $\lim_{r\to\infty}g_1(r)/g_2(r)=0$).
+Note that every graph sequence with uniformly bounded degrees has \sfpg{}, but there are graph sequences with unbounded degrees, and even with unbounded average degree, which still have \sfpg{}.
+For most cases, and for all of the applications presented in this paper, requiring that the somewhat simpler expression $\limsup_{n\to\infty}\E[\cN_{G_n}(r)]$ is subfactorial would have sufficed; however, requiring that the ``truncated'' mean $\mu^*(r)$ is subfactorial is less strict, and is more natural for the following reason: if the graph sequence converges locally, then $\mu^*(r)$ is the expected number of paths of length at most $r$ in the limit.
+In addition, while a sequence of graphs with \sfpg{} does not necessarily have a local limit, it does have a locally convergent subsequence, and any limit of such a sequence will have nonexplosive growth (see proof of \cref{thm:main}).